DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/Testing.md

 Outputs and scripts for creation of resources are saved in `/home/pallet/state/resources-$TIMESTAMP`.
 There is a link from `/home/pallet/state/resources-current` to the latest resources.

 All resources must be identified using a unique key.
 To guarantee uniqueness of keys one should use namespaced keywords in clojure, e.g. `::my-resource`.
-The key of a resource corresponds to the filename in the resource folder.

-##Tests
+## Execute Tests

 There can be multiple tests and each crate can define own tests or use tests that are provided by other crates.
 If any test fails the execution of other tests is continued.

-##Local test

-A **local test** is a test performed on the executing node using already defined resources.
-There is no further interaction between the executing node and the target node.

-A local test...
+A Test ...

 * is a clojure function getting the resource as input.
-* evaluates to `nil` or `false` iff the test failes.
+* evaluates to `nil` or `false` if the test fails.
 * may output additional information on stdout, which are collected in the test-result.
 * can easily be unit-tested since no executions on a remote node are involved.

+TODO: Move this information to relization part
 ##Remote tests

 A **remote test** is a test performed on the target node.
 It is specified by a shell script and its exit code corresponds with the test result.